ikkez/F3-Sugar/README.md

+## F3 Sugar
-## F3 Sugar, some custom helpers and plugins for the PHP Fat-Free Framework
+some custom helpers and plugins for the PHP Fat-Free Framework

 ### Pagination